instructure/instructure-ui/packages/ui-text-input/src/TextInput/README.md

 ### Setting width and display

-To make the component display inline, set the `inline` boolean property.
+To make the component display inline, set the `display` property to `inline-block`.
 To constrain the size of the component, use `width`.

-> Note: IE11 needs a `width` prop if the TextInput is `inline`.

 ```js
 ---